tis-innovation-park/tm-vmm/doc/setup.md

 ## Setup

-* Create the directory $HOME/.vmm
+* Create the directory $HOME/.testingmachine

-  `mkdir $HOME/.vmm`
+  `mkdir $HOME/.testingmachine`

-* Create vmm.conf in .vmm, typically with your favorite editor (emacs?)
+* Create tm-vmm.conf in .testingmachine, typically with your favorite editor (emacs?)

-  `emacs ~/.vmm/vmm.conf`
+  `emacs ~/.testingmachine/tm-vmm.conf`

 In this file you can configure settings you want to use as default in your clients.
 It is perfectly possible to override these settings in your individual client configurations.

 For a list of variables, see section Configuration syntax below.

 ## Creating a machine

 To create a machine vvm relies on the virtualization software.
 So if you want to manage a Virtualbox machine you (at least for now) create it with Virtualbox.
 For information about how to do this, read the chapter "Creating a Virtualbox machine".

 ## Creating a client